Polidea/SiriusObfuscator-SymbolExtractorAndRenamer/llvm/docs/Coroutines.rst

 Overview:
 """""""""

-The '``llvm.coro.id``' intrinsic returns a token identifying a coroutine.
+The '``llvm.coro.id``' intrinsic returns a token identifying a switched-resume coroutine.

 Arguments:
 """"""""""